Peakboard/peakboard.github.io/content/_get_started/en-peakboard-designer-basics.md

 # 4. Check out the Preview

 You did it!
 Your first visualization with Peakboard is finished.
-Click on the "Preview" button (1) in the Top Ribbon Bar under the item "Home" to view it.
+Click on the [Preview]-button (1) in the top ribbon bar under the item [Home] to view it.

 ![Peakboard Designer – Preview Button](/assets/images/Tutorial/Get_Started/Peakboard_Get_Started_EN_13.png)

 It opens a new dialog, which shows the result.
-You can now transfer this visualization to a Peakboard box.
+You can now transfer this visualization to a Peakboard Box.

 # 5. Your next steps